 The Covered Wagon (1923) Director: James Cruze

 The Covered Wagon was the first great Western epic film.
 It was billed as the next big budget film, after Birth of a Nation.
-It was produced by Paramount Pictures.
+The Covered Wagon was produced by Paramount Pictures.

 The film was one of the biggest blockbusters of the silent era (the budget was a risky $782,000 in 1923).
-The film was shot in various locations: Palm Springs, CA, Utah, and Nevada.
-It required a cast of thousands, and also in the scenes where there appear thousands of buffalo, the director employed chains of mechanical buffalo, as the buffalo was hunted nearly to extinction by the time this film was made (in 1923).
+The film was shot in various locations: Palm Springs, CA; Utah; and Nevada.
+It required a cast of thousands, and also in the scenes where thousands of buffalo appear, the director employed chains of mechanical buffalo, as by this point the buffalo was hunted to near extinction.
 In addition to thousands of mechanical buffalo, authentic wagons were used from pioneer families who had the wagons as family heirlooms.
 In an earlier cut of the film, Director James Cruze appeared as an Indian, but he was later cut out of the film as he didn’t appear authentic.

 J. Warren Kerrigan was a silent film actor who starred in several films, most notably The Covered Wagon and Captain Blood (the 1924 version).
 He was better known for his off-screen controversies – making unfortunate comments about lesser valuable people being sent war, living with his gay partner, fellow actor James Carroll Vincent, at his mother’s home from 1914-1947 until his death.
 The other star, Lois Wilson, was a former Miss Alabama beauty pageant star who acted in many now lost films from the 1920s-1940s.
 She never married.